 When you fly to Iceland, you’ll probably stay at least one night in Reykjavík.
 You could then set off on an adventure around the country.
 Or base yourself here to explore the capital of Iceland in more depth.

 Why visit?
-For a taste of Iceland if you don’t have time to discover more of the country.
+For a taste of Iceland, if you don’t have time to discover more of the country.
 Staying in Reykjavík doesn’t mean you have to miss out on the stunning countryside either.
-From here, day tours can take you to the south coast, to the Snæfellsnes peninsula, around the Golden Circle, and more.
+From here, day tours can take you to the South Coast, the Snæfellsnes Peninsula, around the Golden Circle, and more.

-Don’t miss: Checking out a local town or village festival, trying the local food at top restaurants, or going for a dip in geothermal spas such as the Sky Lagoon or Blue Lagoon.
+Don’t miss: Checking out a local Icelandic town or village festival and trying the local food at top restaurants.
+You can also go for a dip in geothermal spas such as the Sky Lagoon or Blue Lagoon.

 - Explore the stunning south coast with these South Iceland vacation packages.